maxjenius/AgGridPCFTemplate/README.md

 * `true` – use the default filter for the data type

 Extra configuration can be supplied using `filterParams`.
+When editing or filtering date/time values you can remove the seconds by setting `step: 60`.

 To edit both date and time values, use `agDateStringCellEditor` and set `dataType: 'dateTimeString'` in your column definition.
 Enable the browser